Are Lazy Dog Restaurant meals fattening?

 - Teriyaki Glaze=45 calories

 Now I know why that dish contains so many calories.
 The salmon they give you is a generous portion: a half a pound.
-I also didn’t know the vegetables were cooked in oil.
+I also didn’t know the vegetables were cooked in oil (most restaurants add oil to all of their food).
 If you noticed, the math doesn’t add up to 1050.
 471+220+250+45 = 986, not 1050 per their online calorie chart.
-It’s only a difference of 64 calories, but still!
+It’s only a difference of 64 calories, but excess calories increase bodyfat and health complications.

-If I omit just the rice, that would still make the meal 776 calories, which is a lot, especially when that number doesn’t include a beverage or dessert!
-If I had steamed vegetables instead of the fried veggies and excluded the rice, the dish would come in a 596 calories which is not bad for a restaurant in terms of calories.
+If I omit just the rice, that would still make the meal 776 calories, which is a lot for one meal, especially when that number doesn’t include a beverage or dessert!
+If I had eaten steamed vegetables instead of the fried veggies and excluded the rice, the dish would come in at 596 calories which is not bad for a restaurant in terms of calories.
 It’s still more calories than the meals I make at home.
-Dining out is such a love-hate experience for me!
+What I should have ordered is rice with steamed veggies with the teriyaki glaze on the side (my body doesn’t need excess protein or saturated animal fat from the salmon).